 These differences in error rates for insurance type may indicate that insurance type affects patient care in ICU and psychiatric settings differently.
 We note that public insurance patients have higher baseline hospital mortality rates, whereas private insurance patients have higher baseline 30-day psychiatric readmission (see Supplementary Appendix Table S1).
-Such variation in baseline rates could be due to the previously noted prevalence of chronic conditions in public insurance patients,45 making these patients more likely to need the ICU for regular care of multiple chronic conditions.
-Public insurance patients are also more likely to have serious mental illness than private insurance patients,39 indicating that they may not come into a psychiatric hospital unless the situation is dire.
-In both data sets, predictions are better captured by notes for patients in the group that uses the care setting more regularly (ie, public insurance patients).
+Such variation in baseline rates could be due to the previously noted prevalence of chronic conditions in public insurance patients, as making these patients more likely to need the ICU for regular care of multiple chronic conditions.
+Public insurance patients are also more likely to have serious mental illness than private insurance patients, in indicating that they may not come into a psychiatric hospital unless the situation is dire.
+In both data sets, predictions are better captured by notes for patients in the group that uses the care setting more regularly (ie, public insurance patients in the ICU and private insurance patients in the psychiatric hospital).